MoBiodiv/mobsim/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Formatted the reference according to the suggestions of Uwe Ligges and changed from a reference using the bioRXiv labe to the DOI

 * Included a reference to the paper describing the package in the DESCRIPTION file, see [](https://www.biorxiv.org/content/early/2017/10/26/209502), as suggested by the CRAN team member Swetlana Herbrandt